pixa-pics/pixa-pics.github.io/README.md

 ![](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![](https://img.shields.io/website-up-down-green-red/http/pixa.pics)

-# Tools

-All the screenshots were captured using a "Samsung Galaxy J3 (2017)" having 2gb of ram, a smartphone for 100$ fits for creating crazy things with a bit f magic in mind!

 # The challenges of first-class active protection for the preservation of identity

 **What was foreseen by the agent of public order and general justice in 2008 in Switzerland against chaos and negativity regarding Internet potential about one's image.**